modes-hkustgz/modes-hkustgz.github.io/_updates/2025-10-MODES-PosterAward.md

 permalink: /updates/2025-10-MODES-PosterAward
 ---
 Multiple students have received awards at different levels.<br>
-Miaowei Xi and Wenjie Zhu have won the first prize.
-Only one group can receive the first prize.<br>
 ### 1. Miaowei Xi and Wenjie Zhu have won the first prize<br>
 **Poster**: System-Wide Capacity Modeling for Urban Air Mobility underWind Effects<br>
 **Description**: Only one group can receive the first prize.<br>